pdscomp/arsc_remote/README.md

 ##ABOUT:##

-arsc_remote is meant to be a set of tools that makes using the hpcmp krb and ssh less of a pain to use.
+arsc_remote is meant to be a set of tools that makes using the hpcmp krb and ssh bundles for *nix (Windows is pretty easy as-is if you don't want X- tunneling) less of a pain to use.
 Unfortunately, they're such a kludge that trying to make it less of a pain is, well, a pain.
 At the very least, my goal is to describe how to get everything rolling with the least amount of heartache.

 ##TODO:##

-1. Make gkshell open up a kshell'd gnome-terminal.
+<strike>11.
+Make gkshell open up a kshell'd gnome-terminal.</strike>
 2. kssh script that opens kshell, kinit and /then/ ssh ?
 3. kscp script that does same ?
 4. Find some way to automate the krb5/ssh downloads.